wlough/C-GLASS/README.md

 Then run the configurator using

 ```
-./configure_cglass config/default_config.yaml
+./configure_cglass.exe config/default_config.yaml
 ```

-Running configure_cglass will look at all the parameters in the default config file and add them seamlessly to the proper C-GLASS headers, and you can begin using them after recompiling C-GLASS using CMake.
+Running configure_cglass.exe will look at all the parameters in the default config file and add them seamlessly to the proper C-GLASS headers, and you can begin using them after recompiling C-GLASS using CMake.

 ### Parameter sets